Hyve logo

 Keep your options open

 Choosing the right vendor for your business should be based on a clear understanding of each individual cloud technology in the mix.
-An increasingly popular strategy is for organisations to opt for a multi-cloud approach that combines different types of cloud – private, public and hybrid – allowing them to reap the benefits of all of them without compromise.
-For this reason, organisations should be considering not just one cloud provider, but multiple ones to ensure the best provider for each need, such as backup, computing and disaster recovery.
+An increasingly popular strategy is for organisations to opt for a multi-cloud or hybrid cloud approach that combines different types of infrastructure – on-premise, private cloud, and public cloud – allowing them to reap the benefits of each without compromise.
+For this reason, organisations could consider multiple cloud providers to ensure the best service for each need, such as backup, computing and disaster recovery.
+For details, read our insight on hybrid cloud vs multi-cloud.

-It’s also important to focus on the future and emerging tech trends, such as DevOps.
+It’s also important to focus on emerging tech trends.
 Reconfiguring applications to run on a new platform is time consuming and expensive.
 But using open platforms, such as Docker containers, means organisations can isolate software and have them running on top of the infrastructure.
 They are also easy to relocate and rebuild, which saves a lot of hassle if and when you decide to move over to a new provider.
 Configuration management tools can also be utilised to automate the configuration of your infrastructure.

 But if you do just one thing to avoid vendor lock-in, it should be to create that exit plan.
 The big market players are bound to come up with more products and services to entice businesses away from their competition, and vendor-lock-in has become an unfortunate side effect – good forward planning will need to go hand-in-hand with the future direction of the cloud industry.